ddoris2106/chimp-test-clone/notes.md

 STYLING:
 <COMPLETED>Tiles have white border
-Tiles turn to white when turn is started
+<COMPLETED>Tiles turn to white when turn is started
 <COMPLETED>Blue Background, White Text